Aquabbas/abbashayder/src/content/blog/post-1.md

 ---
 title: You are not paid to write code - Part 1
-excerpt: One of the most confusing things I've heard last year from was from one of the main NeoVim maintainers TJ Devries which was something along the lines of "We software engineers/developers are really not paid to write software.
+excerpt: One of the most confusing things I've heard last year from was from one of the main NeoVim maintainers TJ Devries which was something along the lines of "We software engineers/developers are not really paid to write software.
 We are paid to solve problems, real ones or perceived".
-publishDate: 'Feb 2 2025'
+publishDate: Feb 2 2025
 isFeatured: true
 tags:
   - Career